goobie-fr/makepkg/README.md

 # makepkg
 A set of tools and scripts for building and checking Debian/RedHat packages from Makefiles.

+## Overview
+makepkg provides some scripts and Makefile rules to support .deb/.rpm packaging.
+The basic tasks are :
+- Checking all required packages are installed in order for a Makefile to run successfully ;
+- Generating a .deb and/or .rpm package from a simple "make install" rule.

 ## Install makepkg
 From source:
 ```